Local events per location, fed straight into your content engine

-Aggregates Eventbrite, Meetup, Ticketmaster, city calendars, and chamber-of-commerce feeds into one per-location event stream consumed by every content agent.
+Eventbrite, Meetup, Ticketmaster, city calendars, and chamber-of-commerce feeds combined into one event stream per location — feeding your social, local content, Google Business Profile, and email automatically.

 The problem